MicrosoftDocs/powerapps-docs/articles/register-custom-api.md

 ## Describe your API

 Assuming you have an API with some type of authenticated access, you need a way to describe the API so that PowerApps can connect to it.
-To do this, you create a Swagger file or a Postman Collection – which you can do from _any_ REST API endpoint, including:
+To do this, you create an OpenAPI file or a Postman Collection – which you can do from _any_ REST API endpoint, including:

 - Publicly available APIs.
 Some examples include [Spotify](https://developer.spotify.com/), [Uber](https://developer.uber.com/), [Slack](https://api.slack.com/), [Rackspace](http://docs.rackspace.com/), and more.
 - An API that you create and deploy to any cloud hosting provider, including Azure, Amazon Web Services (AWS), Heroku, Google Cloud, and more.
 - A custom line-of-business API deployed on your network as long as the API is exposed on the public internet.

-Swagger files and Postman Collections use different formats, but both are language-agnostic machine-readable documents that describe your API's operations and parameters:
+OpenAPI files and Postman Collections use different formats, but both are language-agnostic machine-readable documents that describe your API's operations and parameters:
 - You can generate these documents using a variety of tools depending on the language and platform that your API is built on.
-See the [Text Analytics API documentation](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics.V2.0/export?DocumentFormat=Swagger&ApiName=Azure) for an example of a Swagger file.
+See the [Text Analytics API documentation](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics.V2.0/export?DocumentFormat=OpenAPI&ApiName=Azure) for an example of an OpenAPI file.
-- If you don't already have a Swagger file for your API and don't want to create one, you can still easily create a custom API by using a Postman Collection.
+- If you don't already have an OpenAPI file for your API and don't want to create one, you can still easily create a custom API by using a Postman Collection.
 See [Create a Postman Collection](postman-collection.md) for more information.
-- PowerApps ultimately uses Swagger behind the scenes, so a Postman Collection is parsed and translated into a Swagger definition file.
+- PowerApps ultimately uses OpenAPI behind the scenes, so a Postman Collection is parsed and translated into an OpenAPI definition file.

 **Note**: Your file size must be less than 1MB.

-### Getting started with Swagger and Postman
+### Getting started with OpenAPI and Postman

-- If you're new to Swagger, see [Getting Started with Swagger](http://swagger.io/getting-started/) on the swagger.io site.
+- If you're new to OpenAPI, see [Getting Started with OpenAPI](http://swagger.io/getting-started/) on the swagger.io site.
 - If you're new to Postman, install the [Postman app](https://www.getpostman.com/apps) from their site.
 - If your API is built with Azure API Apps or Azure Functions, see [Exporting an Azure hosted API to PowerApps and Microsoft Flow](https://docs.microsoft.com/azure/app-service/app-service-export-api-to-powerapps-and-flow) for more information.

 ## Register your API

-You will now use the Swagger file or Postman Collection to register your custom API in PowerApps.
+You will now use the OpenAPI file or Postman Collection to register your custom API in PowerApps.

 1. In [powerapps.com](https://web.powerapps.com), in the left menu, select **Connections**.
 Select the ellipsis (**...**), then select **Manage custom APIs** in the upper right corner.